webful-ltd/occupied-city/README.md

 ### City outlines
 We're using [Flickr Shapefiles](http://code.flickr.net/2011/01/08/flickr-shapefiles-public-dataset-2-0/) locality data to produce approximate outlines for each included city.
-Currently the coordinates are manually copy/pasted from their geojson file and included in our service data.
+Currently the coordinates are manually copy/pasted from their GeoJSON file and included in our service data.
 Cities without a `coords` key will use their area and draw a circle instead of the real city shape.

 Some of the resulting shapes are a slightly weird representation of the city, but I've not yet found a better data source covering the whole world with enough detail to include cities the size of (say) Liverpool.
 It would be good to stick to one consistent source and process for all cities.
-Do you know of a better place to get outline geojson?
+Do you know of a better place to get outline GeoJSON?
 Let me know!

 Dependencies